 Maverick's power suit is airtight, and contains a few minutes worth of oxygen should he need it.
 At one point, he had an artificial booster field added to his armor, multiplying the kinetic energy of anything hitting him, thereby allowing him to absorb more power.
 He also added wrist-mounted needle launchers, which fired minuscule needles that sent powerful electric shocks through his target every few seconds.
 Maverick always carried an assortment of weapons, including pistols and rifles of many kinds.

 After healing and upgrading him, Weapon X gave Agent Zero a suit made of Vibranium, which not only render him completely silent, but also refracts light, allowing him to disappear in the dark.
-He once again started using wrist-mounted weapons, although this time they were blasters.
+He once again started using wrist-mounted weapons, although this time they were plasma blasters.
 He carries two pistols loaded with Adamantium bullets, as well as an Adamantium knife.
-When he was sent to kill Wolverine, he was also given a precision sniper rifle loaded with Anti-Metal, supposedly the only thing that can pierce Adamantium.
+When he was sent to kill Wolverine, he was also given a precision sniper rifle loaded with Savage Land Vibranium or Anti-Metal rounds, supposedly the only thing that can pierce Adamantium.
 It is unknown if he still has possession of the rifle.

 Christoph has been a spy, a soldier, an assassin, and a mercenary, and as such he is greatly skilled in unarmed combat.
 For the last 50 or more years, all that Maverick has done is hone his body into a killing machine.
 He is well-trained in the use of many weapons, and is considered to be an expert marksman of the highest caliber.
 Even without his powers, he is certainly a force to be reckoned with.